 4. Bi-Directional Capability

-Sometimes, it’s extremely difficult trying to figure out what’s wrong with a vehicle, especially when dealing with relays and actuators that can’t be easily reached.
+Sometimes, it’s extremely difficult to figure out what’s wrong with a vehicle, especially when dealing with relays and actuators that can’t be easily reached.

 It’s worse when the symptoms exhibited match one or more issues, leaving you frustrated and not sure of what to do.